EEbrami/estimating-hank-nn/project_narrative_for_professor.md

 - **The Solution:** I implemented the **Induced Set Attention Block (ISAB)** from **Lee et al. (2019)**.
 This architecture allows the network to "attend" to clusters of agents (e.g., the borrowing constrained) regardless of their order in the input vector.
 - **Quote:** Tabibpour (2025) confirms:
   > "The Set Transformer demonstrated strong performance... making it particularly well-suited for complex economic models where the relationships between agents... involve intricate dependencies."
+- **The Efficiency Gain (Sample Efficiency):**
+  - **MLP (Brute Force):** An MLP is a universal approximator, so with _infinite data_, it could eventually learn to be permutation invariant.
+However, for a finite training budget (e.g., 2.5 hours), it wastes capacity "learning" that swapping Agent A and Agent B doesn't matter.
+  - **Set Transformer (Built-in Physics):** By enforcing permutation invariance in the architecture (Zaheer et al., 2017), the model starts with the correct "physics" of sets.
+It spends its training time learning economics, not symmetry.
+This results in faster convergence and better generalization.

 ## 4. The Implementation